thegoog1337/TheGoog-CoD1-map-collection/README.md

-# TheGoog' custom Call of Duty 1 Maps - created with Radiant Editor
+# TheGoog' custom Call of Duty 1 Raw Maps - created with Radiant Editor

-Welcome to the repository for **Custom Call of Duty 1 Maps**, created using **Radiant**, the level editor for the Quake III engine.
+Welcome to my repo for **Custom Call of Duty 1 Maps**, created using **Radiant**, the level editor for the Quake III engine.
 This repository is dedicated to sharing my custom-made multiplayer maps for the original *Call of Duty (2003)*.

 ### Table of Contents